 Want to know more?

-We are in the process of writing reports and manuscripts for scholarly journals.
 Currently, we have the following additional materials available to share that provide more insights on the research-based development and results of the project:

 - Topline reports on the data analyzed for each of the parks that helped test the campaign